 Why Are Product Attributes Critical to Get Right?

 As discussed, product attributes connect people to products.
 They drive sales.
-And when done right, they minimize dissatisfaction, and therefore, returns.
-Here’s a look at how customer-centric product attributes enhance multiple steps of the buying journey, with consumer experiences in mind.
+And when done right, they minimize dissatisfaction and, therefore, return.
+Here’s a look at how customer-centric product attributes enhance multiple steps of the buying journey with consumer experiences in mind.

 Product Attributes Maximize Google Search